For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 While the system can be abused, especially by big-bucks corporations who really should know better, paying tax and National Insurance (NI) is a good thing.
 NI pays for social welfare (benefits, the State Pension and the NHS), which is why it's usually taken out of your wages before you get paid.

 Unfortunately, the system by which most employed people pay taxes (Pay As You Earn, or PAYE for short) often overtaxes students.
-If this happens to you, make sure to claim the tax back.
+If this happens to you, claim the tax back.

 As for National Insurance, the rules surrounding who is owed a refund are a little more complicated.
-If you believe you've been charged incorrectly (a common cause is that complications have arisen from having two jobs), use this government tool to find out for sure.
+If you believe you've been charged incorrectly (a common cause is that complications have arisen from having two jobs), use this government tool to find out.

 4. You could save tax if you're self-employed